AllianceAuth-Apps/aa-memberaudit/README.md

 Users can monitor their characters, recruiters can vet the characters of applicants and leadership can audit the characters of their members to ensure compliance and find spies.

 In addition character based reports gives leadership another valuable tool for managing their respective organization.

-For details on how to install and use Member Audit please see the [documentation](https://aa-memberaudit.readthedocs.io/en/latest/).

 ## Features